The logarithmic law of random determinant: Negligible parts (iii) and (iv)

 which can be implied by

 Note that

 Moreover, we have

 Then (\ref{3.14}) follows from (\ref{3.15}) and (\ref{3.16}) immediately.
-Thus we completed the proof of {\bf{(iii)}}.
+Thus, we completed the proof of (iii).

-It remains to show {\bf{(iv)}} in this section.
-The proof is quite elementary owing to the fact that $\{\gamma_{i+1}^2,i=n-s_1,\cdots,n-1\}$ is an independent sequence and $\gamma_{i+1}^2\sim \chi^2_{n-i}$.
-One may refer to Section $7$ of \cite{NV} for instance.
-By using the Laplace transform trick, Nguyen and Vu \cite{NV} showed that for $0<c<100$,
+It remains to show (iv) in this section.
+The proof is quite elementary owing to the fact that $\{\gamma_{i+1}^2,i=n-s_1,\ldots ,n-1\}$ is an independent sequence and $\gamma_{i+1}^2\sim\chi ^2_{n-i}$.
+One may refer to Section 7 of Nguyen and Vu \cite{NV} for instance.
+By using the Laplace transform trick, Nguyen and Vu \cite {NV} showed that for $0<c<100$,

-which implies {\bf{(v)}} immediately.
+which implies (v) immediately.

-\section{A replacement issue: proof of {\bf{(v)}}}
+\section{A replacement issue: Proof of (v)}

-In this section, we present the proof for {\bf{(v)}}.
+In this section, we present the proof for (v).
 In other words, we shall replace the last $s_1$ rows of Gaussian entries by generally distributed entries.
-We will need the following classical Berry-Esseen bound for sum of independent random variables. \begin{lem} Let $Z_1,\cdots,Z_m$ be independent real random variables with mean zero.
-Assume that
+We will need the following classical Berry--Esseen bound for sum of independent random variables.
+For instance, one can refer to Theorem~5.4 of Petrov \cite{Petrov}.